utrustdev/xMoney-Crypto-for-WooCommerce/README.md

 Once the plugin is installed in your store, the source code should be in `wp-content/plugins/utrust-for-woocommerce`.
 All the changes there will be reflected live in the store.
-Check the Utrust logs in the Admin Dashboard, in _WooCommerce > Status > Logs_, and search for the file `utrust-<random_hash>.log`.
+Check the Utrust logs in the Admin Dashboard, in _WooCommerce > Status > Logs_, and search for the file `utrust-for-woocommerce<random_hash>.log`.
 If something went wrong in this plugin, the error message should be in there.

 ## Publishing